Hybrid symmetry class topological insulators: Discussions and outlooks

-\emph{Discussions \& outlooks}.~We outline a general principle of realizing HSCTIs from two distinct parent TIs that occupy orthogonal Cartesian hyperplanes and belong to different AZSCs.
-Explicitly discussed HSCTI, obtained via a hybridization between $xy$ planar QSHIs (class AII) and $z$-directional SSHIs (class BDI), possesses a bulk topological invariant and manifests bulk-boundary correspondence by harboring surface QAHIs (class A), leaving its fingerprint on chiral edge states and layer-resolved quantized Hall effect.
-Our proposal thereby offers a unique approach to vision TIs at the boundaries of an even higher-dimensional HSCTI.
-For example, following the same principle a 3D class AII TI can be found on the boundary of a four-dimensional HSCTI, built from 3D class CII and 1D class BDI TIs, which we show in the Supplemental Material~\cite{supplementary}.
+~ We outline a general principle of realizing HSCTIs from two distinct parent TIs that occupy orthogonal Cartesian hyperplanes and belong to different AZSCs.
+Explicitly discussed HSCTI, obtained via a hybridization between $xy$ planar QSHIs (class AII) and $z$-directional vertical SSHIs (class BDI), possesses a bulk topological invariant and manifests bulk-boundary correspondence by harboring surface QAHIs (class A), leaving its fingerprint on chiral edge states and layer-resolved quantized Hall effect.
+Our proposal thereby offers a unique approach to vision TIs at the boundaries of even higher-dimensional HSCTIs.
+For example, following the same principle a 3D class AII TI can be found on the boundary of a four-dimensional HSCTI, built from 3D class CII and 1D class BDI TIs, as shown in Appendix~\ref{SMSec:4DHSCTI}.
 This route is distinct from the ``dimensional reduction" of constructing a $d$-dimensional TI from a fixed AZSC $d+1$-dimensional one~\cite{QiHughesZhang}.
 We also extend the jurisdiction of this proposal to systems, where at least one of the constituting parent TIs is protected by crystalline symmetry and to encompass superconducting states, featuring half-quantized surface thermal Hall conductivity.
-Existence of a plethora of strong and crystalline topological phases of matter (insulators and superconductors) of various dimensions and symmetries in nature~\cite{Hasan-Kane-RMP, Qi-Zhang-RMP, chiu-RMP, kane-mele, BHZ, fukane, molenkamp, hasan-nature, sczhang-natphy, zxshen-science, QHE1, QHE2, QHE3, AZ1, AZ2, AZ3, TSC1, TSC2, TSC3, liangfu:crystalline, juricic-natphys:crystalline, shiozakisato, slagerkane, bernevig:TQC, fang:crystalline, bernevig:crystalline, vishwanath:crystalline, skdas:crystalline} should therefore open an unexplored territory of HSCTIs (electrical and thermal) that in principle can be realized in quantum crystals and engineered in classical metamaterials.
+Existence of a plethora of strong and crystalline topological phases of matter (insulators and superconductors) of various dimensions and symmetries in nature~\cite{Hasan-Kane-RMP, Qi-Zhang-RMP, chiu-RMP, kane-mele, BHZ, fukane, molenkamp, hasan-nature, sczhang-natphy, zxshen-science, QHE1, QHE2, QHE3, AZ1, AZ2, AZ3, TSC1, TSC2, TSC3, liangfu:crystalline, juricic-natphys:crystalline, shiozakisato, slagerkane, bernevig:TQC, fang:crystalline, bernevig:crystalline, vishwanath:crystalline, skdas:crystalline} should therefore open an unexplored territory of HSCTIs (electrical and thermal) that in principle can be realized in quantum crystals and engineered in classical metamaterials, as long as their following general principles of construction are satisfied. (a) Individual insulators (electrical or thermal) must be in the topological phase, (b) they must occupy orthogonal Cartesian hyperplanes, (c) their corresponding Hamiltonian must anti-commute, and (d) they must describe same type of quasiparticles (either charged or neutral).
+Recently, our proposed protocol has been generalized to construct `Boundary topological insulators and superconductors' from the \emph{hybridization} among topological insulators or superconductors from various AZSCs~\cite{LuoWu:BTITSC}.